 (d) Any false information or misrepresentation knowingly placed in the solicitation of an offeror or a subcontractor by an agency shall be a basis for nullification of the solicitation by the administrator of the state procurement office.

-(e) Any false information or misrepresentation knowingly placed in the bid of the bidder or subcontractor shall be the basis for:
+(e) Any false information or misrepresentation knowingly placed in a bid by an offeror or subcontractor shall be the basis for:

-(1) Not awarding the bid to that bidder or the bidder's subcontractor; provided that the bidder or subcontractor may protest the non-award first under section 103D-701, secondly thereafter to the chief procurement officer under section 103D-703, and thirdly thereafter to the department of commerce and consumer affairs as provided in section 103D-709;
+(1) Not awarding the bid to that offeror or the offeror's subcontractor; provided that the offeror or subcontractor may protest the non-award first under section 103D-701, secondly to the chief procurement officer under section 103D-703, and thirdly to the department of commerce and consumer affairs as provided in section 103D-709;

-(3) Imposition by the chief procurement officer of a one year mandatory suspension of the bidder or subcontractor from consideration for awards under this chapter.
+(3) Imposition by the chief procurement officer of a one year mandatory suspension of the offeror or subcontractor from consideration for awards under this chapter.